recordingpreservation/nrpf-website/_programs/nrpf-podcast.md

 ## Meet the Hosts

-_Sound Files_ is hosted by two new members of the NRPF community!
+_Sound Files_ is hosted by new members of the NRPF community!
 We are happy to welcome:

 {% include soundfiles-host-block %}